 The financial statements have been prepared on the going concern basis, which assumes that the Company will continue to be able to meet its liabilities as they fall due for the foreseeable future.
-At 31 December 2020 the Company had cash balances of £0.5m and approximately £0.8m as at the date of this report, with £0.5m held on deposit with the English Court as security in relation to the UK Proceedings.
+At 31 December 2021 the Company had cash balances of £0.6m (2020: £0.5m) and approximately £1.4m as at the date of this report.
+At 31 December 2021, £0.5m of cash is held on deposit with the English Court as security in relation to the UK Proceedings and £1.25m as at the date of this report.

-Having discussed matters with the Company's shareholders, the directors believe that, if required, the Company should be able to source sufficient working capital, in the form of further loans, to provide the resources to a) allow the Company to continue in operation for a minimum of 12 months and b) see the legal proceedings continue, possibly to a conclusion, during that period.
+Having discussed matters with certain Company shareholders, the directors believe that, if required, the Company should be able to source sufficient working capital, in the form of further loans, to provide the resources to a) allow the Company to continue in operation for a minimum of 12 months and b) see the legal proceedings continue, possibly to a conclusion, during that period.
 It is not currently expected that the ongoing Covid-19 pandemic will impact on this.
 Having taken the uncertainties into account the Board believes it is appropriate to prepare the financial statements on the going concern basis.

-The Directors do not believe that the ongoing global Covid-19 pandemic will have a direct impact on the Company's ability to continue as a going concern due to the nature of its' activities as an investment company.
+The Directors do not believe that the ongoing global Covid-19 pandemic will have a direct impact on the Company's ability to continue as a going concern due to the nature of its activities as an investment company.